mvillafuertem/scala-1/topics/concepts/hashing.md

 the record to the end of the records already there.

-Retrieving a record would require calculating the hash, going directly to the folder for that letter, and then linearly searching through the records there to check for a match.
+Retrieving a record would require calculating the hash, going directly to the folder for that letter, and then linearly searching through the records there to check for an exact match.

 Of these two operations, every step can be completed in a constant time, regardless of how many records we are storing, with the exception of the linear search upon retrieval, which would be dependent on how many records